|Anthro Form||Feral Form||Gryphon Form|

 Tacoma has a black labrador plush toy named Rex that, even as an adult, she still takes to bed with her.
 A child at heart, she loves things that glow or change colors and, like all Cloud Tigers, is attracted to shiny or shimmering objects.
 She has a hoard of small crystals, shells and feathers that struck her as particularly beautiful on her travels.

 She is organized to the point of being almost obsessed with order in all things.
 During rough times, she turns to Opium for its mood lifting qualities.
-She is quick to grow dependent on things that bring her joy, but is rightfully cautious with mind altering chemicals.
+She is quick to grow dependent on things that bring her joy, but is rightfully cautious with mind altering substances.
 Growing up in Dr. Sky's laboratory, she learned a great deal about medicines, both natural and synthetic, and is often dubbed "The Pharmacist" by close friends.

 As an artist with a special love of the natural world, Tacoma can usually be found outside with a sketchbook in her lap.
-She is the lead architect for Club Nimbus, a famous resort built on the Isles of Nimbaterra.
+She is the lead designer for Club Nimbus, a famous resort built on the Isles of Nimbaterra.
 When conditions allow, she still loves climbing up into a big old tree with her pencils and goes to work sketching her surroundings.